 Learn More at Bloom

-Bloom's classes are taught in the Hatha yoga tradition with a strong emphasis on healthy alignment.
+Bloom's classes are taught in the Hatha yoga tradition with an emphasis on healthy alignment.
 Hatha yoga refers to the physical practice of yoga, meaning the practice of poses and observance of breath as a means to health and peace of mind.
 Class levels are intended to be an indicator of pacing and the amount of detailed instruction provided.
 Each of our teachers brings their own unique blend of experience, focus, and personality to class.
 We encourage you to check out individual teacher bios to get a better sense of what to expect from class with a particular teacher.

 Looking for individualized instruction?

 Build a solid foundation in the basic poses.
 Level 1 classes are appropriate for those who are newer to yoga as well as continuing students who are looking to refine their experience of the core poses.
 Classes emphasize standing poses, basic sun salutations, gentle backbends and twists, and preparation for inversions.
 Classes emphasize developing strength, flexibility, and ease in the body, the Level 1 student will explore quieting the mind via brief breath and mindfulness practices.
 Bloom's Yoga 101 workshop is recommended prior to beginning Level 1 classes.